-- DO NOT eat raw honey, only honey that has been heat treated.
+- Do not eat raw honey.
+Only eat honey that has been heat treated.

 - NEVER give honey to children under 1 year of age.

-- DO NOT eat raw vegetable sprouts (such as alfalfa).
+- Do not eat raw vegetable sprouts (such as alfalfa sprouts).

 - Wash all raw fruits, vegetables, and herbs with cold running water.